masayuki038/cyclrr-py/README.md

 ## cyclrr-py

-cyclrr-py is Simple Cyclic Remeinder.
+cyclrr-py is Simple Cyclic Remeinder by email.

 ## Usage